TLDR

 ./setup

-For a comparison of all open source analytics platforms, see our comprehensive guide to open source web analytics tools.
+For a comparison of all open source analytics platforms, see our guide to open source web analytics tools.

-Cost Benefits
+Cost benefits

-Self-hosting your own web analytics solution is typically much more cost-effective than cloud-based alternatives, especially as your traffic grows.
-This is one of the primary reasons organizations choose to self-host their analytics.
+Self-hosting is usually cheaper than cloud-based alternatives, especially as your traffic grows.
+This is one of the main reasons teams choose to self-host.

-Data Privacy and Control
+Data privacy and control

-Self-hosting is ideal if you
+Self-hosting is a good fit if you

 Considering cloud